New York City Pothole Laws - Falling on the New York City Sidewalks

 In order to balance such an inequity the New York State Trial Lawyers Association formed the Big Apple Pothole Protective Committee.
 A mapping company was hired to survey all of the sidewalks and crosswalks in Manhattan, The Bronx, Queens, Brooklyn and Staten Island and map those defects on a document which was filed with the New York City Department of Transportation.
 This gave the City PRIOR WRITTEN NOTICE of the existence of the defect.
 The mapping was done annually and tens of thousands of defects were reported.

 Mayor Koch suggested that it was reasonable to request the written notice so that the City would be alerted to the existence of a specific defect and then could make the repair in a reasonable fashion.
-Not surprisingly, nothing was done to remedy the situation and as president of Big Apple I was given the quote of the day in the New York Times when I stated that, "some of the potholes are so old that I was thinking of giving one a Bar Mitzvah".
+Not surprisingly, nothing was done to remedy the situation and as president of the Big Apple Pothole and Sidewalk Corp I was given the quote of the day in the New York Times when I stated that, "some of the potholes are so old that I was thinking of giving one a Bar Mitzvah".
 Indeed, we had some defects on filed maps which were 13 years old.
 They started out as a crack and developed into a major defect over time.
 The maps followed the enlargement of the defect over time.
 These defects were citywide with one of the most glaring defects adjacent to City Hall.
 This defect was not corrected until major security changes were put into effect effectively fencing in City Hall, once known as the "People's City Hall", because of it's accessibility to the public, by Mayor Guilliani.

 In 2003 Mayor Bloomberg passed NYC Administrative Code Section 7-210 which removed the City from primary responsibility for sidewalk cases in many situations.
 By in large the abutting land owner is now primarily responsible to a party who falls on the sidewalk.
 There are, however, two notable exceptions.
 First, where the City is itself a land owner.
 Second, where the abutting building is a 1-3 family home which is, in whole or in part, occupied by the owner and used exclusively for residential purposes.